drewww/breach/docs/plan.md

     b. cp437 32x32 with ASCII atlas
     c. (eventually) an actual "native" tileset using composed MRMOTEXT tileses
 2. (done) Migrate the basic display to 32x32
-3. Layer another display at 16x16 and test it
+3. (done) Layer another display at 16x16 and test it

 We will not want an infinite number of displays and spritesheets.
 It would be repetitive to re-declare them between scenes.
 So maybe we create them up top, and pass in two versions.
 There's a MacroDisplay (32x32) and an OverlayDisplay (16x16).

+## Extensions

+Make some basic animations.
+An overlay animations file can store this.

+1. Make a text crawl animation.
+Takes x, y, string, duration OR delay.
+Animates it in. (learn option parameters for this).
+1. Make a text flash animation?
+This may be trivial but good to standardize in one place.

 # Scenes